Loading...

 The angle between E and the normal vector is 37deg in an electric flux problem

-Solution: The area of the rectangular surface is calculated as \[A=0.1\times 0.5=0.05\quad \rm m^2\] The angle between $\vec{E}$ and the perpendicular vector to the surface $\hat{n}$ is $37^\circ$.
-The magnitude of the flux is also given $\Phi_E=250\,\rm N\cdot m^2/C$.
-Substitute these numerical values into the electric flux formula and solve for the unknown field strength $E$ \begin{gather*} \Phi_E=EA\cos\theta \\\\ 250=E(0.05) \underbrace{\cos 37^\circ}_{0.8} \\\\ \Rightarrow \, E=\frac{250}{0.05\times 0.8} \\\\ \Rightarrow \boxed{E=6250\quad \rm N/C} \end{gather*} Thus, the electric field strength is $6.25\times 10^3 \,\rm N/C$ in scientific notation.
+The magnitude of the flux is given as $\Phi_E=250\,\rm N\cdot m^2/C$.
+Substitute these numerical values into the electric flux formula and solve for the unknown field strength $E$: \begin{gather*} \Phi_E=EA\cos\theta \\\\ 250=E(0.05) \underbrace{\cos 37^\circ}_{0.8} \\\\ \Rightarrow \, E=\frac{250}{0.05\times 0.8} \\\\ \Rightarrow \boxed{E=6250\quad \rm N/C} \end{gather*} Thus, the electric field strength is $6.25\times 10^3 \,\rm N/C$ in scientific notation.

 Problem (5): What is the magnitude of the electric flux of a constant electric field of $4\,{\rm N/C}$ in the $z$-direction through a rectangle with a surface area of $4\,{\rm m^2}$ in the $xy$-plane?

-Solution: To calculate the electric flux, we need the magnitude of the electric field, the area of some surface, the angle between $\vec{E}$, and the normal vector to the surface.
+Solution: To calculate the electric flux, we need the magnitude of the electric field, the area of the surface, and the angle between $\vec{E}$ and the normal vector to the surface.
 Here, $\vec{E}=4\,\hat{k}\,{\rm N/C}$ and area $A=4\,{\rm m^2}$ are given explicitly, but the angle isn't.

-Once a flat surface is spanned over $xy$-plane, the vector perpendicular to it points in the positive or negative $z$-direction.
-We were told here, that the electric field points in the positive $z$-direction, but it is not said anything about the direction of the normal vector.
 In this case, to find the electric flux, we choose one of the above directions, say up.
-Thus, the angle between $\vec{E}$ and $\hat{n}$ is $\theta=0$ and the flux is found as \begin{align*} \Phi_e&=EA\,\cos \theta\\&=4\times 4\times \underbrace{\cos 0^\circ}_{1}\\&=\boxed{16\quad {\rm N \cdot m^2/C}}\end{align*}
+Thus, the angle between $\vec{E}$ and $\hat{n}$ is $\theta=0$.
+The flux is then calculated as follows: \begin{align*} \Phi_e&=EA\,\cos \theta\\&=4\times 4\times \underbrace{\cos 0^\circ}_{1}\\&=\boxed{16\quad {\rm N \cdot m^2/C}}\end{align*} This means the electric field is $16\,\rm N \cdot m^2/C$.

 Problem (6): At the center of a sphere of radius $0.5\,\rm m$ a point charge of $2\,\rm \mu C$ is placed.
 What electric flux is passing through the sphere?